 It’s always best to get a detailed understanding of not only the stocks, but the sectors in which you are invested.
 Then again, the service sector is a massive one that combines several industries, each with its own set of unique quirks.

 This can be the downside to investing in such a massive sector.
 As a result of its sheer size, it can be difficult to educate yourself on the inner workings of the sector.
 If you find it difficult to understand what makes the sector tick, you’ll also find it difficult to time your entrances and exits.
-So, instead of looking at the sector as a whole, it may be best to pay attention to each individual subset of the service sector.
+So, instead of looking at the sector as a whole, it’s best to pay attention to each individual subset of the service sector.
+For example, if you have a strong understanding of retailers or travel services, it’s best to keep your investment activities centered around these categories.

 When Should You Invest in Service Stocks?